munkybutt/SkinPlusPlus/README.md

 * Currently supported DCCs:
   - 3DsMax:
-  	- Provided bindings are for 2022, but the backend should be compatible with any version of 3DsMax that has python
+  	- Compatible with 2021 and 2022 as they are the only versions with Python37
+  - Maya:
+    - Compatible 2022 as this is the only version with Python37

 ## Usage
 There are three types of data that are of interest when working with skin data: